Abduovv/Abduovv/README.md

 # About Me

 Welcome to my portfolio!
-I am **Abduo**, a Rust/Move enthusiast, Solana/Sui developer, and smart contract security researcher.
+I am **Abduo**, a Rust/Move enthusiast, Solana/Sui security researcher.
 I build secure decentralized applications and analyze blockchain protocols to enhance their robustness and resilience.

 ---